 Complications of Addiction to Multiple Drugs

-Abusing multiple drugs can result in short and long-term effects on your health and mental wellbeing.
+Abusing multiple drugs can result in short and long-term effects on your health and mental well-being.
 When multiple drugs interact in your system, you may experience heightened side effects of each substance.
 While these may be uncomfortable, polysubstance abuse can also lead to serious health complications.

 One of the most significant short-term issues is changes to your metabolism.
-When two drugs interact, it can change your metabolism and increase the concentration of the drugs in your bloodstream.
+When two drugs interact, they can change your metabolism and increase the concentration of the drugs in your bloodstream.
 In some cases, this increase in concentration can be immediately life-threatening.